Parkrun: History

 The Bushy Parkrun was originally known as the Bushy Park Time Trial.
 Its results were timed with a stopwatch and recorded on paper; washers, each one stamped with a finish number, were used as finishing tokens.

 Over the next two years, the event took place every week with the number of participants and volunteers growing, and with new technology introduced to streamline the processing of results.
 The second Time Trial was launched at Wimbledon Common in 2007; it was here that the model of having an identical structure at different locations began.
 That year saw a further six events established.
-They were initially known as UK Time Trials before the "parkrun" name was adopted.
-Five more locations were added in 2008, including the first Parkruns in Scotland and in Wales.
+They were initially known as UK Time Trials before the Parkrun name was adopted.
+Five more locations were added in 2008, including the first Parkruns in Scotland and Wales.

 The first event outside the UK was launched in Zimbabwe in 2008, though this event no longer operates.
-The longest-running Parkrun outside the UK was launched in Denmark in 2009.
+The longest-running Parkrun outside of the UK was launched in Denmark in 2009.
 In 2010, there were 30 new events added including the first in Northern Ireland.
-In 2011 parkrun began in South Africa and Australia, both of which have seen significant growth in event numbers, and in 2012 Parkrun USA launched.
+In 2011, Parkrun began in South Africa and Australia, both of which have seen significant growth in event numbers, and Parkrun USA launched in 2012.
 Junior Parkrun started at Bushy Park in 2013.
-Sinton-Hewitt was appointed CBE in 2014 for his "services to grassroots sport".
+Sinton-Hewitt was appointed a CBE in 2014 for his "services to grassroots sport."

 By 2015, more than 80,000 people were gathering in parks across the world each week to run, jog and walk a Parkrun – more than twice the number who take part in the annual London Marathon.
 In 2016, 1.1 million different people completed a Parkrun and 142,000 people volunteered.

-In 2017 "Parkrun Global Limited", the organisation which supports global Parkrun events, became a UK registered charity.
+In 2017, Parkrun Global Limited, the organisation which supports global Parkrun events, became a UK registered charity.

 By 2018, approximately a quarter of a million runners took part weekly in 1,500 events, spread over 20 countries.

-Parkrun events were closed from March 2020 due to the global COVID-19 pandemic.
+Parkrun events were closed from March 2020, due to the global COVID-19 pandemic.
 They resumed in England on 24 July 2021.